The cash machine that swallowed 30 CHF

 5. Stay away from dodgy ATMs

 Sometimes it can’t be helped and you need cash there and then.
 As in, right now.
 But be careful: The more tourists there are in a particular location, the greater the chances that you could end up at an ATM that will take much more money out of your account than you could ever imagine.
-When travelling abroad, be wary of most ATMs – like the yellow-and-blue Euronet ATMs, for example.
-If you don’t have any other options, make sure to select “refuse conversion” when taking money out.
+When travelling abroad, be wary of most ATMs to avoid ATM fees abroad and inflated exchange rates – like the yellow-and-blue Euronet ATMs, for example.
+If you don’t have any other options, make sure to select refuse conversion when taking money out.
 This is the only way to ensure that you’ll get the conversion rates at the terms offered by your home bank.
 It’s not unusual for shady ATMs to charge hefty fees of up to 35%, meaning you’ll need to pony up an additional 35 EUR when you take out 100 EUR.
 Ouch!
 But even if you only use trustworthy ATMs (from major banks), it’s still a good idea to keep an eye on the fees (always read the fine print!).
 After all, if you have to pay Yuh’s fee of 4.90 CHF for foreign withdrawals plus a local ATM fee, it could cost you a pretty penny by the end of your trip.
 Plus, make sure to stay away from any scammers who approach you on the beach offering to convert your cash, and always be sceptical of exchange bureaus at tourist hotspots.

 6. Save for your holidays

 If you’re the kind of person who scrimps and saves months in advance for your well-deserved holidays, then Yuh has a special treat for you.
-If you go to “Save” in the app, you can add your own personal saving project.
+If you go to Save in the app, you can add your own personal saving project.
 Once you’ve done that, you can see exactly how much you need to set aside every day, week or month in order to reach your goal by a certain date.
 Your grandmother in Germany is sending you some euros to beef up your holiday budget?
 Then you might be interested to know that these euros will be credited to your Yuh account just the way they are.
 They won’t be automatically converted into Swiss francs.
 Instead, they will end up in the euro dashboard in the app.
 And all with zero fees.
 By the way, this applies to all 13 of the pre-set currencies in the Yuh app.

 7. Plan your trip in advance